 Dust a little translucent powder over your lid to help the lipstick set and prevent it from creasing.

-2. Use lipstick as contour
+2. Use lipstick as a contour

 3. Colour correction

-Apply a little quantity of either of these lipstick colors to your under-eye region or any dark pigmentation on your face using your finger or a makeup sponge, and softly tap in.
+Apply a little quantity of either of these lipstick colours to your under-eye region or any dark pigmentation on your face using your finger or a makeup sponge, and softly tap in.
 Then, on top of that, apply your liquid foundation and concealer.

 Dark patches and under-eye circles will be considerably better covered than if you only used essential makeup items.

 You just added a selection of various eyeliner colours to your arsenal if you are a lover of liquid lipsticks and have a collection of different liquid lipstick colours.
 You may make a new liquid eyeliner by rubbing a clean angled brush along with the wand of your favourite liquid lipstick.